sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/health-check.rst

    :alt: operating
    :width: 60%

-.. note::  Make sure to change localhost to your domain name or your ip where Fire Insights is running
+.. note::  Make sure to change the localhost to your domain name or your IP where Fire Insights is running.